paperclip-ui/legacy-paperclip/documentation/gotchas.md

 # Can't override variant styles

+You may be dealing with CSS specificity issues.
 Suppose that you have an input:

 ```html
 <style>